Proteomics & Peptide Synthesis

 Quality Solutions to Fit Your Project Scope and Budget

-The Proteomics & Peptide Synthesis Core provides access to research services in peptide synthesis, proteomics and protein analysis by mass spectrometry and other techniques as well as custom peptide synthesis.
+The Proteomics & Peptide Synthesis Core provides access to research services in proteomics, protein analysis by mass spectrometry and other techniques as well as custom peptide synthesis.
 The Core offers the full range of services in qualitative and quantitative proteomics including sample preparation of clinical samples.
 For each project we provide:

-- Provide access to cutting-edge technology and state-of-the-art mass spectrometry instrumentation
+- Cutting-edge technology and state-of-the-art mass spectrometry instrumentation

 - Data analysis, interpretation, review and discussion